marcinhlybin/redis-slowlog/README.md

 pip install redis
 ```

+Alternatively, make use of ansible role `redis-slowlog` which can be found in `ansible/` directory.

 ## Usage

 * By default redis-slowlog will display entire slowlog ordered by execution time descending with output trimmed to terminal width.